Middle Street & Lafayette Road Bicycle & Pedestrian Corridor Project

 The goal of this project, implemented in the fall of 2018, was to make travel along a critical section of Route 1 safer and more appealing for pedestrians and bicyclists of all ages.
 Initially identified in the City's Safe Routes to School Action Plan in 2010, this project was also highlighted as a high priority in the City's recently completed Bicycle and Pedestrian Plan.

-Pedestrian crossings at the intersections along this corridor will also be assessed to determine where improvements might be necessary to improve safety and accessibility.
-The City is working with an engineering team led by Greenman-Pedersen, Inc. on this project.
+The project, which received funding from a NHDOT Safe Routes to School Grant, evaluated options for creating an on-road bike route along Route 1 between the High School and Downtown.
+Pedestrian crossings at the intersections along this corridor were also assessed to determine where improvements might be necessary to improve safety and accessibility.
+The City worked with an engineering team led by Greenman-Pedersen, Inc. on this project.

 - Public Information Gathering Meeting (November 19, 2014)

-- Complete Preliminary Design (September 2015)
+- Preliminary Engineering Design Plans (September 2016)

 - Preliminary Design Alternatives presented February 12, 2015

 - Concept A – Two-Way Protected Bike Lane (Cycle Track) on one side with parking lane on one side between travel way and bike lane

 - Concept B – One-Way Protected Bike Lane on two sides with parking lane on one side between travel way and bike lane